akshita1807/OOPS/README.md

 **Polymorphism refers to the process by which some code, data, method, or object behaves differently under different circumstances or contexts**

-**Compile time polymorphism**
+**Compile time polymorphism**, also known as Static Polymorphism, refers to the type of Polymorphism that happens at compile time.
+What it means is that the compiler decides what shape or value has to be taken by the entity in the picture.
 (This type of polymorphism is achieved by function overloading or operator overloading.)

-**function overloading**=When there are multiple functions with the same name but different parameters, then the functions are said to be overloaded, hence this is known as Function Overloading.
+**Function overloading**=When there are multiple functions with the same name but different parameters, then the functions are said to be overloaded, hence this is known as Function Overloading.
 Functions can be overloaded by changing the number of arguments or/and changing the type of arguments.

-**operator overloading**=C++ has the ability to provide the operators with a special meaning for a data type, this ability is known as operator overloading.
+**Operator overloading**=C++ has the ability to provide the operators with a special meaning for a data type, this ability is known as operator overloading.
 For example, we can make use of the addition operator (+) for string class to concatenate two strings.
 We know that the task of this operator is to add two operands.
 So a single operator ‘+’, when placed between integer operands, adds them and when placed between string operands, concatenates them.

-Compile time polymorphism, also known as Static Polymorphism, refers to the type of Polymorphism that happens at compile time.
-What it means is that the compiler decides what shape or value has to be taken by the entity in the picture.

 ```#include <iostream>